Juul Emperor Has No Clothes!

 Juul Labs, just like all other purveyors of alternative nicotine delivery devices (e-cigarettes, ‘heat-not-burn’ products like iQOS, etc.) present themselves as public health champions.
 They’re offering—to adult smokers only, of course—allegedly safer (relative to ordinary cancer sticks) ways of continuing in the thrall of drug (nicotine) addiction.
-If you don’t believe this please take another glance at the boxed warning, above.
+If you don’t believe this please take another glance at the above boxed warning.

 Obviously, inquisitive and enterprising children and teenagers will find ways of obtaining these cool-looking drug delivery devices—and consequently getting hooked on them.

 How to solve the problem

 I should like to make two proposals to deal with the problem that the unfortunate above-mentioned complainants have got themselves into.

 If it is illegal for people under the age of eighteen (or twenty-one in some jurisdictions) to buy tobacco products including e-cigarettes, then it should also be illegal for underage people to use them.
 I’m not suggesting this should be a punishable offence, but the inconsistency ought to be recognised and legislation enacted accordingly.

 Second, going after the manufacturers of Juul and similar products is aiming at the wrong target.
 It is governments who should be lobbied to ban them.